syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-### enableAppointmentNavigation `boolean`
+### showAppointmentNavigator `boolean`
-{:#members:enableappointmentnavigation}
+{:#members:showappointmentnavigator}

-When set to true, enables the previous or next appointment navigation within the Schedule.
+When set to true, shows the previous/next appointment navigator button on the Scheduler.

 #### Default Value

 * true

-#### Example - To disable the previous or next appointment navigation.
+#### Example - To hide the previous or next appointment navigator button.

 {% highlight html %}